 6. Fly midweek or Saturday morning

-8. Check membership discounts and benefits
+7. Check membership discounts and benefits

 If you belong to certain organizations, you may be entitled to specific discounts when it comes to travel.
-For example, as an NEA member you can take advantage of several travel discounts, including those on car rentals, group tours and hotels such as Red Roof Inn.
-You can also book discounted vacation packages through wholesale clubs like Costco, and NEA Click & Save provides discounts on everything from flights to popular hotels and even cruises.
+For example, as an NEA member you can take advantage of several travel discounts through the NEA Travel Program, including car rentals, group tours, cruises, airfare, resorts and hotels.
+As a bonus, you’ll earn NEA Travel Dollars, which you can use to partially pay for vacation packages, resorts, hotels and cruises.

 Finally, if you work for a local, county, federal or state government—such as a state university—ask for discount details.

-9. Go with a group
+8. Travel with a group

 When you travel with friends or extended family, ask for a group discount when booking multiple hotel rooms or cruise cabins.
 Start by asking for the group or reunion department.
 Walt Disney World, for example, will assign a representative that will facilitate group discounts at Disney properties.
 Some discounts are granted for as few as 10 people, but if your group is large, you may even qualify for a free room.

-11. Get travel insurance
+10. Get travel insurance